xrdocs/design/_blogs/2023-6-24-cst-routed-optical-3_0.md

 ## Circuit Style Segment Routing
-CS-SR provides the underlying TDM-like transport to support traditional private line Ethernet services without additional hardware and emulated bit-transparent services using Private Line Emulation hardware.
+CS-SR provides the underlying TDM-like transport to support traditional private line Ethernet services without additional hardware and bit-transparent Ethernet, OTN, SONET/SDH, and Fiber Channel services using Private Line Emulation hardware.

 ### CS SR-TE paths characteristics

 * Co-routed Bidirectional - Meaning the paths between two client ports are symmetric
 * Deterministic without ECMP - Meaning the path does not vary based on any load balancing criteria
 * Persistent - Paths are routed on a hop by hop basis, so they are not subject to path changes induced by network changes
 * End-to-end path protection - Entire paths are switched from working to protect with the protect path in a hot standby state for fast transition
+* Bandwidth guaranteed paths

 SR CS-TE policies are built using link adjacency SIDs without protection to ensure the paths do not take a TI-LFA path during path failover and instead fail over to the pre-determined protect path.

 ### CS SR-TE path liveness detection
 Paths can be configured with end to end liveness detection.
-Liveness detection uses TWAMP-lite probes which are looped at the far end to determine if the end to end path is up bi-directionally.
+Liveness detection uses STAMP (Simple Two-Way Active Measurement Protocol) probes which are looped at the far end to determine if the end to end path is up bi-directionally.
 If more than the set number of probes is missed (set by the multiplier) the path will be considered down.
 Once liveness detection is enabled probes will be sent on all candidate paths.
 Either the default liveness probe profile can be used or if you want to modify the default parameters a customized one can be created.
 ### CS SR-TE path failover behavior
 CS SR-TE policies contain multiple candidate paths.
 The highest preference candidate path is considered the working path, the second highest preference path is the protect path, and if a third lower preference path is configured would be a dynamic restoration path.
 This provides 1:1+R protection for CS SR-TE policies.
-The following below shows the configuration of a CS SR-TE Policy with a working, protect, and restoration path.
-T

 ![](http://xrdocs.io/design/images/ron-hld/ron-srcs-paths.png)

+### Static CS SR-TE Policies
+Static CS SR-TE policies are policies using explicit pre-defined paths for the working and protect paths in both the forward and reverse direction.
+These explicit paths define the hop by hop path using adjacency-SIDs.
+The explicit SID lists are defined on the head-end routers and part of the persistent device configuration.
+They can be built by a user or an external controller which is creating the paths by available network information.
+Explicit SID lists can be referenced by multiple SR Policies.

+The following below shows the configuration of a static CS SR-TE Policy with a working, protect, and restoration path.

 <div class="highlighter-rouge">
 <pre class="highlight">